WESTERN ILLINOIS UNIVERSITY

 For technical reports (not short critiques), students should submit all old drafts and copies of sources with a new draft.
 If not, the result is no credit.

 C. Daily AssignmentsDaily assignments will be given.
-Students are expected to do their own work.
-The value of daily assignments and/or quizzes are weighted according to the difficulty level.
-Due dates for assignments will be provided.
-Assignments are to be saved for future reference.
+Students are expected to contribute in group/team lab activities.
 Building on previous assignments is typical in all of my classes.

 VI.
 Method of Evaluation/Assessment

 Attendance is a multiplier.
 Full attendance is required.
 Only prior approval will justify absences; excused absences require documentation.
 Unexcused absences will substantially reduce your final grade for the course (just anticipate 3% for each absence).
 If you are late, this is considered an absence.